Search and Hit Enter

 FODMAP notes for your low FODMAP onion rings

-As we have briefly discussed, Monash has listed large pickled onions (ie: not cocktail onions) as being low FODMAP in 45g per serve.
-They have not specified an upper limit as of yet, nor have they specified the FODMAP in question.
+As we have briefly discussed, Monash has listed large pickled onions (ie: not cocktail onions) as being low FODMAP in 60g per serve.
+They have recently updated the app to specify that 85g is a moderate serve and the FODMAP in question is fructan.

 The only other ingredient of note FODMAP wise is the milk.
 I used full fat lactose free milk here to keep the FODMAP content down.
 In my recipe for gluten free onion rings, I also tested soy milk which worked nicely.
 If you would like to use soy milk, choose a variety made from soy protein as opposed to soy beans.
 Soy protein based soy milk is low FODMAP in 257g serves, which is more than this recipe uses.